Year 3

 Sc21 Make measurements using standard units

-Sc22 Discuss and describe findings
+Sc22 Discuss and describe endings

 Sc23 Communicate findings using simple scientific language in written explanations, drawings, labelled